 This was a short flight, so no amenity kit was provided.
 However, Finnair displayed some example amenity kits in Business Class.
 They feature distinctive Marimekko prints and contain eyeshades, earplugs, a toothbrush and toothpaste, a Clarins moisturizer, and lip balm.

 Lunch was served 30 minutes after takeoff.
 The Finnair meal was tasty.
 The starter was country paté with apple chutney, the entrée was chicken with a delicious tomato/curry sauce.
 Dessert was a Finnish pastry filled with blueberry compote.

 Finnair developed an impressive inflight entertainment system.
 The Nordic Sky entertainment system has a wide selection of new and classic movies and unique channels from the BBC, the National Geographic Channel, and the Discovery Channel.
 The cameras installed in the tail and belly of the plane are worth watching, especially at takeoff and landing.
 The flight tracking is superb.

 Business Class passengers, Finnair Plus Gold, Platinum members, and Oneworld Sapphire and Emerald members enjoy full internet access free of charge, while Economy Class passengers can purchase it either by the hour or for the duration of the flight.
 The internet worked well during the flight.

-In other relevant points, the crew on Finnair were excellent with stylish Nordic uniforms and the Finnair Airbus A350 in Business Class unusually had a dedicated Ladies’ Room which was stocked with cosmetics and other supplies.
+In other relevant points, the crew on Finnair were excellent with stylish Nordic uniforms, and the Finnair Airbus A350 in Business Class unusually had a dedicated Ladies’ Room that was stocked with cosmetics and other supplies.
 I was thoroughly impressed by this Finnair Business Class offering – it is a new favorite.